z-dickson/gender_gap_in_responsiveness_replication/readme.md

 1. `main.ipynb`: Jupyter notebook with the analysis code - (**Note:** this is the main file to run to replicate the analysis.)
 2. `poisson_estimation.R`: R script to estimate the Poisson regression model.
 3. `requirements.txt`: Python package requirements for the analysis.
+4. `functions.py`: A python file of all functions for the analysis/figures